A day in the life of a nutrition support pharmacist

 - A nutrition support lead pharmacist will be banded at 8a — band 7 pharmacists will often be trained up as part of a rotation;

 - Experience of working in general/colorectal surgery is essential, it is useful to have some experience of gastroenterology and critical care.
-Parental nutrition patients will come with any and all comorbidities, which need to be considered and managed alongside their intestinal failure;
+Patients receiving parenteral nutrition will come with any and all comorbidities, which need to be considered and managed alongside their intestinal failure;

-- Nutrition support pharmacists are often based within surgery, in some centres the nutrition support pharmacist may work in medicine, usually gastroenterology or critical care;
+- Nutrition support pharmacists are often based within the surgery; in some centres the nutrition support pharmacist may work in medicine, usually gastroenterology or critical care;

 - If you are interested in this type of role, then take an interest in parenteral nutrition.
 Shadow members of the nutrition team — not just the pharmacist — and spend time with dietitians assessing patients.
 Watch the nutrition nurse place a peripherally inserted central catheter line and shadow an outpatient clinic;